jonathandinu/spark-ray-data-science/README.md

 Beginner to Intermediate

 ## Learn How To
-* Integrate Python and distributed computing
+* Use Python for distributed computing
 * Scale data processing with Spark
 * Conduct exploratory data analysis with PySpark
 * Utilize parallel computing with Ray